Premium Quality 7 inch Diamond Hole Saw

 - 7-inch Special Size for Toilet Cut-outs

-- RARE SIZE – ACTUAL hole diameter may be slightly larger than 7 inches depending on material removed.
+- RARE SIZE – ACTUAL hole diameter may be slightly larger than 7 inches depending on the material removed.

 Use water as coolant to prolong the tool life, use a wood guide these tools do not need a center pilot drill.
 DRILAX Quality – We are here to help.